diegomrepo/global-extractor/README.md

 -   `ext.json`: A JSON file where keys are the file extensions (e.g., "go", "py") that the script should process.
 -   `ext.ignore`: A global ignore file with patterns similar to `.gitignore`.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Copyright (c) 2025 Diego Marfil.